lwsrbrts/PoSHive/README.md

 Or [download from the releases](https://github.com/lwsrbrts/PoSHive/releases) page.

 ##Release Notes
+ * [**1.3.0 - Advance**](https://github.com/lwsrbrts/PoSHive/releases/tag/v1.3.0) - 25/04/2016 - Added method for advancing the heating system to the next event.
- * [**1.2.0 - Scheduler**](https://github.com/lwsrbrts/PoSHive/releases/tag/v1.2.0) - 23/04/2016 - Functions for saving/setting heating schedules to/from a JSON file.
+ * [**1.2.0 - Scheduler**](https://github.com/lwsrbrts/PoSHive/releases/tag/v1.2.0) - 23/04/2016 - Methods for saving/setting heating schedules to/from a JSON file.
  * **1.1.2 - Color[sic]** - 22/04/2016 - Removed the reliance on System.Drawing.Color assembly being loaded for use in this class.
 Moved it to PoSHue.
  * **1.1.1 - User** - 22/04/2016 - User profile data (from the Hive site) is now an accessible class property ($h.User).
 Added methods to get outside weather conditions.
  * **1.1.0 - Holiday** - 14/04/2016 - Added methods to get, set and cancel holiday mode.
 Fixed a bug preventing error messages returning useful information.